jodolrui/glue/README.md

 In this case function `expose` takes only one parameter:

-* A literal `object` containing elements to expose, at root level.
+* A literal `object` containing elements to expose.

 With this syntax you can expose multiple elements at once: